-At Speaks Law Firm, we devote a good portion of our North Carolina personal injury law practice to helping clients injured in traffic accidents near Wilmington.
+At Speaks Law Firm, we devote a good portion of our North Carolina personal injury law practice to helping clients injured in car accidents in Wilmington.
 We even give away our book, The North Carolina Auto Injury Book, for FREE to any North Carolina resident who wants a copy.
 Now, that’s a useful book.
 It’s a great introduction to our viewpoint and to our legal practice.
-It helps you understand the “what comes next” of coping with injuries after a North Carolina vehicle collision.
+It helps you understand the “what comes next” of coping with injuries after a North Carolina auto accident.

 And that’s the major problem with the book.
 It’s focused on the aftermath of your injuries.
 Wouldn’t it be better if those injuries never happened in the first place?